gephi/gephi-plugins/README.md

        mvn org.gephi:gephi-maven-plugin:run

+In Gephi, when you navigate to `Tools` > `Plugins` you should see your plugin listed in `Installed`.

-## Submit your plugin
+## Submit a plugin

 Submitting a Gephi plugin for approval is a simple process based on GitHub's [pull request](https://help.github.com/articles/using-pull-requests/) mechanism.

 - First, make sure you're working on a fork of [gephi-plugins](https://github.com/gephi/gephi-plugins).
-You can check taht by running `git remote -v` and look at the url, it should contain your GitHub username, for example `git@github.com:username/gephi-plugins.git`.
+You can check that by running `git remote -v` and look at the url, it should contain your GitHub username, for example `git@github.com:username/gephi-plugins.git`.

 - Add and commit your work.
 It's recommended to keep your fork synced with the upstream repository, as explained [here](https://help.github.com/articles/syncing-a-fork/), so you can run `git merge upstream/master` beforehand.

 - Push your commits to your fork with `git push origin master`.

-- Navigate to your fork's URL and create a pull request, submit.
+- Navigate to your fork's URL and create a pull request.
+Select `master-forge` instead of `master` as base branch.

+- Submit your pull request.

+## Update a plugin

+Updating a Gephi plugin has the same process as submiting it for the first time.
+Don't forget to merge from upstream's master branch.

 ## IDE Support